Countries: Myanmar, Colombia, Democratic Republic of Congo, Thailand, Uganda, South Sudan

 Services: Capacity Development, Knowledge Management

-Technical Expertise: Family Planning & Reproductive Health, Maternal Health
+Technical Expertise: Family Planning & Reproductive Health, Maternal, Newborn & Child Health

 The RAISE Initiative seeks to ensure that displaced populations receive quality reproductive health (RH) services.
 Despite the great need, the provision of high quality RH services for displaced persons is often neglected in emergency response.
 There are approximately 70 million displaced persons in the world today, and roughly half of them are women who are especially vulnerable to RH risks both in crisis and conflict settings.
 When RH care is limited or absent, the toll - in terms of life-threatening medical emergencies and the violation of human rights - is profound.